Return to Communion

 Return to Communion FAQs

 Click on the items below to see their answers.

 We will commune on the first Sunday of each month at all of our worship services.

 How do I receive communion?

+those worshiping in-person will receive communion during the worship service.
 At the conclusion of our livestream worship service, the pastors will invite the streaming congregation to end their livestream watch experience and drive to Trinity to receive communion.
 Communion will be distributed via drive-up process by volunteers.
 Congregation members will receive communion in their vehicles.

 Are gluten-free elements available?